[Updated August 2020]

 Contact: 021 200 0440 | View location

 The freely accessible Lions Head hike is a hit with locals and visitors.
-For the price of a bottle of water and a packet of chips you can enjoy the unsurpassed, 360 views from the top of the city’s second most iconic mountain.
-It’s about an hour and a half to the top if you’re going at a slow pace.
-Go when there’s a full moon for excellent viewing and a naturally lit path way to the top.
+For the price of a bottle of water and a packet of chips, you can enjoy the unsurpassed, 360 views from the top of the city’s second most iconic mountain.
+It’s about an hour and a half to the top if you’re going at a steady slow pace.
+Go when there’s a full moon for excellent viewing and a naturally lit pathway to the top.

 Contact: 021 423 7635 | View location

 Lolo, Vusi and Wongama are your hosts, baristas and coffee connoisseurs at the Department of Coffee in Khayelitsha.
-Founded in July 2012 and situated next to the Khayelitsha train station, these 3 passionate entrepreneurs have filled a much needed gap in the morning cuppa routine in one of the busiest intersections of the Cape Flats.
-The Department of Coffee serves a blend of beans that has been specially roasted for them, as well as tea and hot chocolate, muffins and fresh fruit juices.
+Founded in July 2012 and situated next to the Khayelitsha train station, these three passionate entrepreneurs have filled a much-needed gap in the morning cuppa routine in one of the busiest intersections of the Cape Flats.
+The Department of Coffee serves a blend of beans that have been specially roasted for them, as well as tea and hot chocolate, muffins and fresh fruit juices.

-Set on what is arguably one of Camps Bay’s loftiest viewpoints; the Rumbullion eases up on the fine dining atmosphere of neighbouring Roundhouse, and opts for a more relaxed picnic-style cuisine on the terraces and lawns.
-Come bask in the natural, leisurely atmosphere with friends and family, while enjoying The Rumbullion’s delicious pizzas and one of the most enviable views on Earth!
+Set on what is arguably one of Camps Bay’s loftiest viewpoints, The Rumbullion at The Roundhouse eases up on the fine dining atmosphere of the neighbouring Roundhouse and opts for more relaxed picnic-style cuisine on the terraces and lawns.
+Come bask in the natural, leisurely atmosphere with friends and family, while enjoying The Rumbullion’s delicious pizzas and one of the most enviable views in the world!

 Contact: 021 438 4347 | View location